AgyeyaMishra/splitwise/README.md

 ### Approach:

-The idea is to use **Greedy Algorithm** where at every step, such that the program settles all amounts of one person and recurs for remaining n-1 persons.
+The idea is to use **Greedy Algorithm** where at every step, such that the program settles all amounts of one person and recurs for the remaining n-1 persons.

 ### How to proceed?